-- GRE or GMAT (effective for spring 2017 applications) scores are only required for applicants with a GPA below 3.0 on a 4.0 scale in the last two years of undergraduate coursework.
-Applicants holding a JD or PhD are not required to submit GRE or GMAT (effective for spring 2017 applications) scores.
+- GRE or GMAT scores are only required for applicants with a GPA below 3.0 on a 4.0 scale in the last two years of undergraduate coursework.
+Applicants holding a JD, MD, or PhD are not required to submit GRE or GMAT scores.

 - International applicants whose native language is not English must submit evidence of having passed the Test of English as a Foreign Language (TOEFL) with a score of 620 or higher (or 260 or higher for the computer-administered version; 104 or higher [at least a 25 in each section] for the IBT).
 (The Intensive English Institute exam may be substituted with a score indicating comparable English proficiency.)
 The IELTS test is also accepted with a minimum score of 7 in each section.
 The School's TOEFL code is 90.

 - Note: The University's Division of English as an International Language offers courses to help currently enrolled Illinois graduate students whose native language is not English.
 These courses may be used to improve a student's language proficiency so that he or she is able to function as effectively as possible within the university environment, but they are NOT counted toward degree requirements.
 The division also operates an Intensive English Institute and the LinguaCenter, where other kinds of help may be obtained.